davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-add-attention-mechanism.md

 # TODO-cnns: Will attention replace CNNs?

-I'm not fully convinced that Attention will replace CNNs.
+The answer is almost surely no, because a specialized model is always best for some applications.
+Will attention mechanisms take a lot of the "market" though?

 A CNN with multiple output channels seems quite similar to attention with multiple heads; the output vectors in both cases are essentially a "feature" describing the receptive field (or word) under it.
 In the end, both do dot products.